HuseyinSimsek7904/WaveFunctionCollapse/README.md

 will create a 32x32 .png image in ".\datasets\triangles\".

 # Problems:
-  - Since program runs with recursion, it can actually reach the recursion limit in Python.
+  - Since program runs using recursion, it can actually reach the recursion limit in Python.
 To solve this problem, an option to use loops can be added.
-  - Algoritm makes the sockets MATCH EXACTLY EQUALY.
+  - <s> Algorithm makes the sockets MATCH EXACTLY EQUALLY.
 That makes it impossible to create some interesting patterns.
-To add more pattern types, there could be a socket mapping that stores which socket types goes with which type.
+To add more pattern types, there could be a socket mapping that stores which socket types goes with which type. </s>
   - Algorithm does not contain backtracking.
 Right now if algorithm creates an impossible pattern, it just restarts from nothing.
 Instead there could be a backtracking list that helps the algorithm to rewind a little back and keep going.
   - Code has no comments :P